everyday-analytics/ggbarlabs/README.md

 <!-- badges: end -->

-# Problem:
+# Part 1.
+Addressing a problem with new functionality

+## Describing problem

-## bar charts are ubiquitous and can quickly communicate information…
+### bar charts are ubiquitous and can quickly communicate information…

 ``` r
 library(ggplot2)